LiKTOi1029/Coding-Challenges-Folder/2025/February 3/readme.md

 ### 2025/2/14
  - Finalizing logging system.
 First development build is almost ready.
  - Added new option `NameLogs` into `settings.toml` to set the script to automatically name each gun instead of manually prompting for it for every log.
- - Implmented a margin of error calculator for the `ReloadingTimePerMinute` and `ShootingTimePerMinute` to guage how incorrect the calculations were.
+ - Implemented a margin of error calculator for the `ReloadingTimePerMinute` and `ShootingTimePerMinute` to guage how incorrect the calculations were.
 ### 2025/2/12
  - Implemented logging system.
 Off by default and not fully functional
  - Planning better Reload Time Per Minute and Shooting Time Per Minute calculation.